chef/chef-web-docs/chef_master/source/resource_rhsm_errata.rst

 Properties
 =====================================================

+The rhsm_errata resource has the following properties:

 ``errata_id``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   Specify the Errata ID if it differs from the resource name.
+   An optional property for specifying the errata ID if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================